claudiosanches/woocommerce-payment-discounts/readme.txt

 = The discounts not being applied.
 How I fix this? =

 This error may be caused by some malfunctioning javascript in your theme.
-Just fix it!
+Just fix it in your theme.

-= Need more help or want to make a suggestion? =
+= Need help or want to make a suggestion? =

 Create an issue in our [GitHub](https://github.com/claudiosanches/woocommerce-payment-discounts) page.